CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/plainpool.md

         ```

     !!!note
         Both examples involve removing one LP token.
-With `removing_liquidity_one_coin` targeted at the higher balanced coin of the pool, a small premium is received.
-Conversely, when removing liquidity in the form of the lower balance token in the pool, we receive slightly less.
+With `remove_liquidity_one_coin` targeted at the higher balanced coin of the pool, a small premium is received.
+Conversely, when removing liquidity in the form of the lower balance token in the pool, slightly less is received.
+An estimated value of the output can be obtained via `calc_withdraw_one_coin`.

 ### `remove_liquidity_imbalance`